 Herbal infusion: this form of grindelia remedy is prepared by steeping a teaspoonful of the dried herb in a cup of boiling water.
 The herb must be allowed to infuse into the water for ten to fifteen minutes at a stretch.
 A cup of this herbal infusion can be drunk thrice daily as a remedy for various disorders.

-Harvest of the aerial parts of the grindelia herb is carried out before the opening of the flower buds in spring.
+Harvest of the aerial parts of the grindelia herb is carried out after the opening of the flower buds in spring.
 Collected plants are subjected to sun drying immediately and stored for later use in different herbal preparations.

 Grindelia can also be used in combination herbal treatments of asthmatic conditions, by coming it with other beneficial herbs such as the lobelia and the pill-bearing spurge.
 This combination remedy is very effective in dealing with asthmatic conditions.